digineo/dnsgit/README.md

 Installation
 ------------

-Please ensure your have Git and a current version of Ruby (1.9.3 or 2.0.0) installed.
+Please ensure your have Git and a current version of Ruby (at least 2.0) installed.
-On Debian/Ubuntu you can do:

-	apt-get install -y git-core curl
-	curl -L https://get.rvm.io | bash -s stable --ruby=2.0.0

 Then clone the repository and install the required libraries using bundler.

 	git clone git://github.com/digineo/dnsgit /opt/dnsgit